yonsei-sslab/asgard/README.md

 ### (E6) Compare Inference Latency with ShadowNet *(10 human-minutes + 10 compute-minutes)*

-ASGARD achieves DNN inference latency overhead that is significantly lower than that of existing REE-offloading approaches (see Figure 5).
+ASGARD achieves DNN inference latency overhead that is significantly lower than that of existing REE-offloading approaches (see Figures 5b and 5c).
 The experiment involves running DNN inference simulating ShadowNet and inference within the ASGARD enclave, using MobileNetV1.

 #### Preparation (ShadowNet)